CSS 3 Features

 Selectors: Web Developers can now pinpoint elements or address elements by name, class, attribute, type, and more.

 The Box Model Module: This module describes an approach to create consistency among the HTML elements on a given webpage.
-Each element is now addressed as boxes.
-We can now apply margins, border, padding, background, and more to these boxes.
-This enables web developers to clear an area around an element, and apply different styles to it.
+Elements grouped into boxes; apply margins, borders, padding, background, etc. This enables web developers to clear an area around an element and apply different styles to it.

 Borders and Backgrounds: We now have better control over the treatment of page backgrounds and element borders.
 CSS3 now enables rounded corners on boxes and drop shadows.
-Before CSS3, Backgrounds could only be achieved by images and this caused the page file size to be increased, and had an increased effect on the load time of the webpage
+CSS3 enabled background images, causing increased page file size and webpage load time.

-Text Effects: CSS now includes text effects such as shadow effects, text overflow (This can hide text that can get too long for an element), word breaking ( automatically breaks the text so that the text can easily fit inside a box).
-And text wrapping all the thing that could save a lot of development time for Web Developers
+Text Effects: CSS now includes text effects such as shadow effects, text-overflow (This can hide text that can get too long for an element), and word breaking ( automatically breaks the text so that the text can easily fit inside a box).
+Text wrapping the something that could save a lot of development time for Web Developers

-Before CSS3 web developers could only use web safe fonts to be 100% sure that the fonts would display the same on everyone’s machine.
+Before CSS3 web developers could only use web-safe fonts to be 100% sure that the fonts would display the same on everyone’s machine.
 Web Safe fonts are the fonts that every single computer machine has installed and easily recognizes.
-If the web developer used common fonts such as Times New Roman or Arial, they would easily be able to guarantee that any user would view their website as it was intended to.
-However, if they wished to use a rarer font and it wasn’t supported by the user’s machine then the machine would default back to a web safe font.
+Web developers can ensure users view their website using common fonts like Times New Roman or Arial.
+The machine defaults to web-safe font when rarer fonts are unavailable.

-Web Developers could now use web fonts in CSS3, these special fonts are available through Google Fonts and Typecast.
-These fonts can either be downloaded on a server and run through the CSS code or accessed directly via a source through a CSS script which is called right within the webpage code.
+Web Developers can now use web fonts in CSS3, these special fonts are available through Google Fonts and Typecast.
+Fonts can be downloaded, run through CSS, or accessed directly.
 This has opened a new world of possibilities for Web Developers.

 4) CSS enables faster development and quicker load times: